-- (b) Prerequisites: DS 555 (Leadership), DS 556 (Command), and DS 566 (Canadian Security & Defence Strategy). - (2) DS/CF 554 Advanced Topics in Institutional Policy Development - (a) This course provides focused consideration of specific topics in policy development, with a particular view on the interactions between the military institution and its parent society.
+(b) Prerequisites: DS 555 (Leadership), DS 556 (Command), and DS 566 (Canadian Security & Defence Strategy) for JCSP DL or DS 569 (International Security and Canadian Foreign Policy) for JCSP RESID.

+(2) DS/CF 554 - Advanced Topics in Institutional Policy Development

+- (a) This course provides focused consideration of specific topics in policy development, with a particular view on the interactions between the military institution and its parent society.
 Using a case study methodology, consideration will be given to how to develop policies which effectively address often conflicting requirements arising from government direction, societal expectations, and military professional perspectives.
 Topics to be addressed will focus on the development and implementation of various institutional policies such as the integration of women and minorities in the armed forces, the impact of new technologies on command culture and military capabilities, and the recruiting and integration challenges posed by the millennial generation.
-Assessment will be through seminar participation and a major independent research paper addressing a topic of the student's choice. - (b) Prerequisites: DS 555 (Leadership), DS 556 (Command), and DS 566 (Canadian Security & Defence Strategy). - c.
-The Defence and Security Studies (DSS) stream comprises two courses: - (1) DS/CF 567 Global Power and Institutions - (a) This course builds on DS 565 material combined with the national security activities of Canada, the United States, and other key countries and international institutions in order to provide a general analytical view of the global system, its evolution, its basic characteristics, and the strategic implications for international interactions.
-By applying conceptual and empirical tools, the course develops a more active understanding of the major problems and challenges of the contemporary international system.
-Assessment is by oral presentations, seminar participation, and an applied case study examining a contemporary challenge from a Canadian perspective. - (b) Prerequisites: DS 565 (Security and International Affairs), and DS 566 (Canadian Security & Defence Strategy)
+Assessment will be through seminar participation and a major independent research paper addressing a topic of the student's choice; and - (b) Prerequisites: DS 555 (Leadership), DS 556 (Command), and DS 566 (Canadian Security & Defence Strategy) for JCSP DL or DS 569 (International Security and Canadian Foreign Policy) for JCSP RESID; and - c.
+The Defence and Security Studies (DSS) stream comprises two courses:

+(1) DS/CF 567 - Global Power and Institutions

+(a) This course builds on DS 565 (JCSP DL) or DS 569 (JCSP RESID) material combined with the national security activities of Canada, the United States, and other key countries and international institutions in order to provide a general analytical view of the global system, its evolution, its basic characteristics, and the strategic implications for international interactions.
+By applying conceptual and empirical tools, the course develops a more active understanding of the major problems and challenges of the con-

+- temporary international system.
+Assessment is by oral presentations, seminar participation, and an applied case study examining a contemporary challenge from a Canadian perspective; and - (b) Prerequisites: DS 565 (Security and International Affairs), and DS 566 (Canadian Security & Defence Strategy) for JCSP DL or DS 569 (International Security and Canadian Foreign Policy) for JCSP RESID; and